Do you need to register?

 Next steps

-If you decide that registering is right for your organisation, visit our preparing to register page to learn what you need to have in place before you apply.
+If you decide that registering is right for your organisation, visit our prepare to register page to learn what you need to have in place before you apply.